Professor David C. Bell

 School of Engineering and Applied Sciences

-Manager Imaging and Analysis, Center for Nanoscale Systems
+Head Imaging and Analysis Group, Center for Nanoscale Systems

 Professor at the Harvard Extension School

-David C. Bell is a Professor of Applied Physics in the Practice of Electron Microscopy at the School of Engineering and Applied Sciences at Harvard University.
+David C. Bell is Associate Director of the Center for Nanoscale Systems a joint SEAS/FAS Shared facility and part of the NSF NNCI Netowrk.
 He is the lead for the Imaging and Analysis facility at Harvard University's Center for Nanoscale Systems.
 This facility houses the highest resolution aberration corrected TEM and STEM in the new England area; the only atom probe in the Northeast; additional electron microscopes; and operates with 10 full time staff scientists.
 Professor Bell received his doctorate in physics from the University of Melbourne and did his postdoctoral study at MIT.
 His research focuses on theory and application of aberration-corrected and analytical electron microscopy, with particular emphasis on the application of aberration corrected low voltage electron microscopy.

-Prof. Bell has also harnessed charged particle beam lithography using both high-energy electrons and ions for the fabrication and modification of nanoscale devices and teaches classes on electron microscopy, nanotechnology and microfluidics.
-He has authored numerous publications and books (most recently the RMS Wiley volume on Low Voltage Microscopy) and serves on editorial boards of several materials and microscopy journals.
+Bell has also harnessed charged particle beam lithography using both high-energy electrons and ions for the fabrication and modification of nanoscale devices and teaches classes on electron microscopy, nanotechnology and microfluidics.
+He has authored numerous publications and books (most recently the RMS Wiley volume on Low Voltage Microscopy and a chapter in the Springer Handbook of Micorscopy) and is Associate Editor of Ultramicroscopy.

-Professor Bell was named fellow of the Royal Microscopical Society, UK in 2005.
+Professor Bell was named fellow of the Royal Microscopical Society, UK in 2005 and a fellow of the Microscopy Society of America in 2017).